OrlandoSentinel/react-leaflet-iscroll-point-map/README.md

 10. Everything you need for production is now in the **/public/** directory.

 ## Notes
 We know there is a [Leaflet component](https://github.com/PaulLeCam/react-leaflet) for React.
-In a few attempts, we haven't found it as easy as just using plain Leaflet and attaching a map to the DOM.
+In a few attempts, we haven't found it as easy as just using plain Leaflet and attaching a map to the DOM with React `refs`.
 But we'll keep checking back.

-The info boxes have a default width of 200px and height of 195px.
+The info boxes have a default width of 200px and height of 225px.
 You might need to adjust these in **/src/scss/_list.scss** if you add lots of stuff to each info box.
 Also note that the box width and margin between each box are used in **/src/components/List.js** to calculate the width of the iScroll slider.
 If you need to change them, look for the variables in **/src/constants.js**.

 We have the page header hard-coded in **/public/index.html** with embedded styles.
 This is for page performance and SEO.

-The map overlay with the "View map" button is for usability.
-It's annoying when you visit a page, scroll down and then accidentally move the map center to the middle of Antarctica.
-Here, the map is locked until a user is ready to use it.
+Map panning and zooming is disabled by default.
+This is because it's annoying when you scroll down a page and accidentally pan and zoom to the South Pole.
+To enable it, click or tap the button at the bottom-right of the map.

 If you're including images in the info boxes, only put the file name in the GeoJSON.
 The path goes in the image source in **/src/components/List.js**.
 This is so Webpack doesn't freak out.

 ## Stuff to do
 + Add arrows to the map that move it to the next point
 + Add a Key component that automatically builds a map key based on the GeoJSON
++ Modernizr

 ## License
 MIT